RCSD staffing raises teacher certification questions

 Simmons says she wants to eliminate that potential burden, ensuring all students receive the best education possible.

 “We want to make sure that, first and foremost, our students are coming to a school environment that is safe and also a school environment in which they can learn.
-Having this follow-up plan and knowing the foresight to have a plan in place keeps me excited and optimistic about what the outcome can be,” said Simmons.
+Having this follow-up plan and knowing the foresight to have a plan in place keeps me excited and optimistic about what the outcome can be,” Simmons said.

 In the meantime, the Rochester Teachers Association plans to continue its weekly study of staffing for at least the next few months.